ibericode/mailchimp-for-wordpress/readme.txt

 - Form JavaScript not working when another plugins loads Dojo framework.
 - [ENTER] not submitting form settings or creating new-line.
 - Internal fields marked as required not passing form validation.
-- Deselecting all MailChimp lists wouldn't persist after saving form settings.
+- Deselecting all Mailchimp lists wouldn't persist after saving form settings.
 - No sign-up request firing for lists with only an `EMAIL` field.

 **Improvements**

 - Show accepted choice values for dropdown and radio fields in lists overview.
-- Use all MailChimp lists for Lists Choice field, instead of just the selected ones.
+- Use all Mailchimp lists for Lists Choice field, instead of just the selected ones.
 - Failsafed JavaScript for when any other script loads RequireJS globally.

 **Additions**